Town Councillors and Council Meetings

 Council and Committee meetings are open to the public and details of dates and times are displayed on the Town Council notice boards.

 The Town Council has a membership of 16 councillors, who are elected every four years.
 The Full Council meets on a Monday on a six-week cycle at 7.00pm in the Shire Hall.
-Agenda for Committees and Council meetings are posted on the notice board prior to the meeting.
+Agendas for Committees and Council meetings are posted on the notice board prior to the meeting.

 Services and Areas of Responsibility